blackberry/bbUI.js/HACKING.md

 # Building

-Building is done with [jake][3].
+Building is done with [jake][3] and [Uglify-js](https://github.com/mishoo/UglifyJS).

 Jake can be installed with npm with:

     npm install -g jake

+Uglify-JS can be installed with npm with:

+    npm install -g uglify-js

-and to build bbUI.js you just run:
+and to build bbUI.js you just navigate to the bbUI.js directory via a comman dline and run:

     jake